-Forms as a Cloud Service - Communications APIs allows you to create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, claim processing letters, monthly bills, and welcome kits.
+Forms as a Cloud Service - Communications APIs lets you create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, claim processing letters, monthly bills, and welcome kits.
 You can use Communications APIs to combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, DPL, IPL, and ZPL formats.

 Consider a scenario where you have one or more templates and multiple records of XML data for each template.
 You can use Communications APIs to generate a print document for each record.
 The result is a non-interactive PDF document.
 A non-interactive PDF document does not let users enter data into its fields.

 Forms as a Cloud Service - Communications provides on-demand and batch APIs (asynchronous APIs) for scheduled document generation:

 Synchronous APIs are suitable for on-demand, low latency, and single record document generation use cases.
 These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user fill a form.

 Batch APIs (Asynchronous APIs) are suitable for scheduled high throughput multiple document generation use cases.
 These APIs generate documents in batches.
 For example, phone bills, credit card statements, and benefits statements generated every month.

 A synchronous operation is a process of generating documents in a linear manner.
 These APIs are classified as single-tenant APIs and multi-tenant APIs:

 Single-tenant API operations support two type of authentication: